 - Klaudia Buczek, CEO and Founder, Made By Diet® Nutrition Clinic

 Keeping People Active - If you are not healthy, you can’t perform.
 Keeping athletes training and consumers exercising is one of the most important areas for innovation.
 Our experts consider the primary reasons that prevent from exercising (e.g. injury) and how we can reduce this.

 - George Kruis, Co-founder of fourfive, will present on Challenging the status quo from sport to active.

-Our final panellists taking to the stage will be:
+Our final panellists who took to the stage included: